-28 Apr Not Your Fault When You Lose Your Cool?
-Think Again.
+28 Apr How To Behave When You Lose Your Cool

-I glance at the clock and realise how much time I’ve already wasted on this call, and this realisation serves as a sudden accelerant for my self-indulgent rage.
+I glanced at the clock and realise how much time has already been wasted, and this realisation served as a sudden accelerant for my self-indulgent rage.

 Suddenly, I’m the perfect demonstration of healthy communication gone wrong: I’m behaving in exactly the way I spend my entire working life helping people NOT to behave.

 I’m raising my voice, I’m interrupting, and I’m no longer thinking (or speaking) rationally.
 I know I’m behaving badly, but I don’t stop anyway, and the fact that I don’t stop is making me even angrier.

 The angrier I got, the worse I behaved, and the worse I behaved, the angrier I got.

 It didn’t end well, for either of us.

 Later, once I’d had time to calm down, I felt ashamed at how I behaved.
 I tried telling myself that it’s their fault for torturing me with that music and keeping me on hold for so long, but I felt empty inside.

 Deep down I knew that how I behaved was my responsibility, and mine alone.
 I choose to behave badly because I believed two things (neither being actually true)…

 1) I believed that my bad behaviour was justified. (that is, “it’s not my fault that call centres are so annoying, therefore it’s not my responsibility how I behave”).